New York Court Records

 Albany, NY 12228

 Only personal standard driving records may be requested in person at a DMV office.
-Applicants must present a completed Request for Driving Record Information form along with a proof of identity and the $10 fee at a local DMV office.
+Applicants may need to present a completed Request for Driving Record Information form along with a proof of identity and the $10 fee at a local DMV office.
 Acceptable means of identification include driver’s licenses or other government-issued photo IDs.
-Payments can be made through credit cards, cash, money orders, and personal checks payable to “Commissioner of Motor Vehicles.”
+Payments can be made through credit cards, cash, money orders, and personal checks payable to “Commissioner of Motor Vehicles”.

 Requests for another person’s driving records may be made by mail using the MV–15 form or in person at a DMV office using the MV–15c form.
-Along with proof of identity and the $10 fee, it must be presented at:
+Along with proof of identity and the $10 fee presented at:

 Customer Service Counter